Szhr08468/OOP_Project_2023/README.md

 # OOP_Project_2023

-Checking if the changes in visual changes the file in repository.
-Commiting from aun laptop.
+Checking commit from zaki's laptop so we can set up sdl.